 Accumulated Depreciation on the Balance Sheet

-Do you really think that computers so old, which wouldn't even run modern operating software, are worth anywhere near that amount?
+Suppose a company bought $100,000 worth of computers in 1989 and never recorded any depreciation expense.
+The firm's balance sheet would still show an asset worth $100,000.
+Your common sense would tell you that computers that old, which wouldn't even run modern operating software, are worth nothing remotely close to that amount.
 At most, you'd be lucky to get a few hundred dollars for scrap parts.

-Each year, that $4,500 expense that shows up on the income statement has to be balanced somewhere.
-The other side of the accounting entry goes into a special type of sub-account located under property, plant, and equipment known as a "contra-account".
-The reason it is called a contra-account: Even though it appears on the asset side of the ledger, it has a balance that causes the parent account to be reduced in value.
+The $4,500 depreciation expense that shows up on each year's income statement has to be balanced somewhere, due to the nature of double-entry accounting.
+The other side of the accounting entry goes into a special type of sub-account located under the balance sheet's property, plant, and equipment account, known as a "contra-account."
+The reason it is called a contra-account: Even though it appears on the asset side of the ledger, this account has a balance that causes the parent account to be reduced in value.

 After the first year, the balance sheet would look like this: